openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 Both the Wallet and the Credential Issuer:

 * MUST support the authorization code flow.
-* MUST support at least one of the Credential format profiles and protocol extensions defined in (#vc_profiles).
+* MUST support at least one of the following Credential Format Profiles defined in (#vc_profiles): SD-JWT VC or ISO mdoc.
+Ecosystems SHOULD clearly indicate which of these formats, SD-JWT VC, ISO mdoc, or both, are supported.
 * MUST support sender-constrained tokens using the mechanism defined in [@!RFC9449].
 * MUST support [@!RFC7636] with `S256` as the code challenge method.